gpg/gpg4win/doc/README.en.txt

 - GnuPG:
   * GnuPG was updated to version 2.0.26.
     (See www.gnupg.org for more details.)
+  * Command line wildcards (like *.txt) now work again.
+  * Command line output is now encoded to the Windows console encoding.

 - Kleopatra:
   * A library load problem has been fixed that could keep Kleopatra